 How my heart yearns to say one word of comforting assistance to the young mother this time of year.
-The poor mother has within her arms the baby with that common, deadly trou ble called the summer complaint.
-It is as common as colic, and, like that, it indicates one of two things; one is a indicates one of two things; one is a weak condition of some part of the alimentary canal, and the other a bad supply of food.
-The food may be too great in quantity or it may be adminis-tered too often, or it may be of insu ffi-cient nutritive quantity.
-The weakness of the child's stomach or bowels may have been induced by overfeeding when of the child's stomach of bowers thay have been induced by overfeeding when it was an infant, or it may be, and often is, constitutional.
-Whatever the cause, is, constitutional, whatever the cause, let me urge upon you, dear young mother, to begin now, and practice the utmost care in the selection and admin-istration of your food supply.
-If the istration of your tood supply.
-If the child is nursing, and you have a suffi-cient supply of milk, well indeed for you and the child.
-If the feeding times are regular and supply not too profuse, whether the child be nursing or not, if all of these conditions are correct. whether the child be determined to the seconditions are correct, then you may know the trouble is with the food itself.
-If you are nursing the child, find out what is in your own diet that causes the child's distress and abstain from it.
-A prominent physi-cian says that potatoes and especially new potatoes are productive of fer-mented conditions of an infact's stomach.
-You should not eat meat this weather; especially should you not allow your child to taste the stuff, no matter whether he be sick or well.
-If allow your child to taste die well.
-If the child has a looseness of the bow els the child has a looseness of the odd it which you find is hard to check, do n't have to give it medicine.
-Try a little which you hnd is hard to check, don't begin to give it medicine.
-Try a little restriction as to food, baths, plenty of fresh air, and above all try give it good size doses consecrated oil.
+The poor mother has within her arms the baby with that common, deadly trouble called the summer complaint.
+It is as common as colic, and, like that, it indicates one of two things; one is a weak condition of some part of the alimentary canal, and the other a bad supply of food.
+The food may be too great in quantity or it may be administered too often, or it may be of insuffi-cient nutritive quantity.
+The weakness of the child's stomach or bowels may have been induced by overfeeding when it was an infant, or it may be, and often is, constitutional.
+Whatever the cause, let me urge upon you, dear young mother, to begin now, and practice the utmost care in the selection and administration of your food supply.
+If the child is nursing and your hore a sufficient child is nursing, and you have a suffi-cient supply of milk, well indeed for you and the child.
+If the feeding times are regular and supply not too profuse, whether the child be nursing or not, if all of these conditions are correct, then you may know the trouble is with the food itself.
+If you are nursing the cian says that potatoes and especially new potatoes are productive of fermented conditions of an infant's stomach.
+You should not eat meat this weather; especially should you not the potatoes are productive of the mented conditions of an infant's stomach.
+You should not eat meat this weather; especially should you not this weather; especially should you not allow your child to taste the stuft, no matter whether he be sick or well.
+If the child has a looseness of the bowels which you find is hard to check, don't begin to give it medicine.
+Try a little which you find is hard to check, don't begin to give it medicine.
+Try a little restriction as to food, baths, plenty of fresh air, and above all try give it in good size doses consecrated oil.
 I have felt that I have not insisted enough in these papers upon the use of that which God has allowed to be prepared especially for us in times of sickness and disease.
+It is a most sickness and disease.
 It is a most singular thing that science is discover-ing every day some new use for olive oil.
 One disease after another the oil is said to be a specific for, but the latest, to my knowledge, is, that it is a most excellent thing for any disease of the liver or digestive organs.
+It is perfectly liver or digestive organs.
 It is perfectly harmless, says the medical fraternity, and is a superb thing for all sorts of digestive diseases.
-Use it in teaspoon-ful doses for your baby with the sum-mer complaint, and see that it is ad-ministered with more taith in the ord in-ance than in the virtues of the oil its elf. cious pie fruit for winter.
-Great care must be used in the preparation of bottles, lids, and rubbers.
-Some housekeepers carelessly leave bottles dirty until time to use them.
-When left so I fancy the fruit is far more apt to spoil, besides the disagree able task of having to clean them at the last moment.
+Use it in teaspoonful doses for your baby with the summer complaint, and see that it is administered with more taith in the ordinance than in the virtues of the oil itself.
+I know just how anxious and disturbed When left so I fancy the fruit is far more apt to spoil, besides the disagreeable task of having to clean them at the last moment.
 Lids should be examined carefully and if they are marred or look dark and stained new ones should be got.
 Careful women never use rubbers the second year.
-Honey can be used very advantagetiddent cap the navar of the navar of the navar of the navar of the present styles are very proper action. and is a superb thing for all sorts of digestive diseases.
-Use it in teaspoon-ful does for your baby with the summer complaint, and see that it is administered with more faith in the ord integration. fue the present styles are very proper action.